Table of contents

 Don’t have time to read?
 Press play below and listen to this entire guide.

 The term workload management stands for the process of assigning tasks to employees and ensuring they have enough time to perform them.

 Team workload management has always been a sensitive topic in the workplace – too much on your plate will leave you feeling overwhelmed and having too little to do can make you feel unimportant and lethargic.
-To solve such inconsistencies in teams and to make sure projects are run more effectively, the process of workload management was introduced.
+To solve such inconsistencies in teams and ensure projects are run more effectively, the workload management process was introduced.